Shropshire Holiday July 2007 - page 1

 Next day we visited historic Ironbridge, birthplace of the Industrial

 Revolution.
-The old tollhouse on the left is now a visitor centre
+The old tollhouse on the left is now the visitor

-and museum with the Ironbridge history display.
-Belinda is walking
+centre and museum containing the interesting Ironbridge history

 |